Dean: David Dynak

 Music Major Entrance and Sophomore Review Requirements

 All entering freshmen and transfer students applying for admission to the BS in music must submit additional materials.
-Students wishing to pursue an audition track (i.e., performance, music business or recording arts) must successfully complete a music audition at the time of application to the university.
-Students applying for the music industry studies track must complete an audition deferment form.
-Audition information and the audition deferment form are available on the department Web site.
+Students wishing to pursue an audition-based program (i.e., performance, music business or recording arts) must successfully complete a music audition at the time of application to the university.
+Students applying for the music industry studies program must complete an audition deferment form, which allows students to postpone their auditions until completing foundation course work in performance and musicianship.
+Audition information and the audition deferment form are available on the music department Web site.

-The BS in Music with an emphasis in recording arts (audition track or music industry studies track) permits provisional program acceptance only, pending completion of sophomore-level review, including foundation course work, entrance examination, formal application and acceptance by departmental faculty.
-Students will not be allowed to take upper-division recording arts courses until they have been formally accepted into the program/focus.
-Please visit the department Web site or contact CAMadvising@ucdenver.edu for more information.
+The BS in Music with an emphasis in recording arts or music industry studies (technology focus) permits provisional program acceptance only, pending completion of sophomore-level review, including foundation course work, entrance examination, formal application and acceptance by departmental faculty.
+Students will not be allowed to take upper-division audio production courses unless they have been formally accepted into the program/focus.
+Please visit the music department Web site or contact CAMadvising@ucdenver.edu for more information.

-Students who wish to pursue the BS in music with an emphasis in performance must pass a sophomore proficiency recital on their primary instruments prior to continuing the program and taking advanced level music courses.
+Students who wish to pursue the BS in music with an emphasis in performance must pass a sophomore proficiency recital on their primary instruments prior to being able to continue the program and taking advanced level music courses.

 Theatre, Film and Television BFA

 All entering freshmen and transfer students planning to pursue the BFA in theatre, film and television are initially admitted under the BA program.
-Those desiring to pursue the BFA may then apply in the spring semester for admission to the BFA program for the following fall, provided they have completed at least one year of college course work (including 12 semester hours at CU Denver and specific major requirements).
+Those desiring to pursue the BFA may then apply in the spring semester for admission the following fall, providing they have completed at least one year of college course work (including 12 semester hours at UC Denver and specific major requirements).
 Please see the Theatre, Film and Television BFA page in this catalog for more information.

 Students who want to transfer to the College of Arts & Media from another college or school within the university must formally apply to the College of Arts & Media and pass appropriate reviews/assessments as outlined on this page of the catalog.
 To be considered for admission, students must have a minimum 2.0 cumulative University of Colorado GPA.